What Is Destiny And Free Will?

 So, knowing that the Universe will not drop things into our lap, except on perhaps the very rare occasion that someone wins the lottery, and realising that we must make choices to move forward – how can we recognise those times when we must choose to fulfil our destiny?

 These are called synchronicities – and they occur regularly when the universe wants us to move forward or change direction.
 They can be subtle – especially if we’re not really aware of their ability to help us.
 We can ignore them.
 If we’re in a grump, or we have the flawed idea that the Universe will provide, we can end up engaging in spiritual bypassing, accepting our lot as ‘Gods Will’ and miss our opportunities.
+These synchronicities can be the Universe’s way of pointing out what our Soul Purpose is – and helping us achieve it.

 Is Karma About Destiny Or Free Will?